 - been subject to a satisfactory Disclosure and Barring Service (DBS) Enhanced Disclosure check and/or any other appropriate background checks.

-Please note: we do not accept overseas applications for this course.
+Please note: we do not accept overseas applications for the Assessment Only route.

 Initial assessment requirement